 She was the founding director of the California Poets Festival in San Jose(2007 & 2008) which was supported by a grant from the National Endowment for the Arts.

-Writing across genres and specializing in hybrid forms, Ashton has published in Sentence: a journal of prose poetics, and currently in such journals as Brevity, Los Angeles Review of Books, Poetry Flash, Drunken Boat, Poet Lore, and Zyzzyva.
-Work appears in the textbook anthology, An Introduction to the Prose Poem; in Breathe: 101 Contemporary Odes; and in best-seller Poems for the 99 Percent.
-She’s a guest-blogger for the Best American Poetry blog.
+Writing across genres and specializing in hybrid forms, Ashton has published in Sentence: a journal of prose poetics, and currently in such journals as Brevity, Los Angeles Review of Books, Rattle, Poetry Flash, Drunken Boat, Poet Lore, and Zyzzyva.
+Work appears in the textbook anthology, An Introduction to the Prose Poem; in Breathe: 101 Contemporary Odes; and in best-seller Poems for the 99 Percent among others.
+She has been a guest-blogger for the Best American Poetry blog.

-Sally earned her MFA in Poetry and Literature from the Bennington Writing Seminars, 2003, teaches creative writing at her alma mater, San José State University, and teaches regular local workshops.
-She has taught in Lisbon, Portugal through Disquiet International Literary Program in 2011,2014, and 2015.
+Sally earned her MFA in Poetry and Literature from the Bennington Writing Seminars, 2003, teaches creative writing at her alma mater, San José State University, and has taught through UC Santa Cruz extension, in Lisbon, Portugal through Disquiet International Literary Program and other workshops.
 A full CV of appearances is available and includes Moe’s Books, Berkeley for Poetry Flash; Frank Pictures Gallery in Santa Monica; the Triton Museum of Art, Santa Clara, CA; KGB Bar, NYC; and as a SJSU University Scholar.
 See “Calendar” link above for recent dates.

 Ashton as poet laureate was featured in a segment on NBC News.